-We require a way for the hosts to negotiate support for the MP_CAPABLE_EXT option.
-As it is a new option, MP_CAPABLE_EXT relies on a new version of MPTCP.
-The client requests this new version of MPTCP during the MP_CAPABLE exchange (it remains to be defined by the IETF which version of MPTCP includes the MP_CAPABLE_EXT option).
+We require a way for the hosts to negotiate support for the suggested handshake.
+As we modify the size of the MP_CAPABLE, our proposal relies on a new version of MPTCP.
+The client requests this new version of MPTCP during the MP_CAPABLE exchange (it remains to be defined by the IETF which version of MPTCP includes the MP_CAPABLE_ACK option).
 If the server supports this version, it replies with a SYN/ACK including the MP_CAPABLE and indicating this same version.